MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 **STEP 1:** Custom fields with attributes can be created on Entitlement template<BR>
 **STEP 2:** Place the created fields on the form as per business needs

-> [!Note]:
-> The Calendar item has been deprecated on the Contract template and will not be available on the Entitlement template.
+> [!Note] The Calendar item has been deprecated on the Contract template and will not be available on the Entitlement template.

 ## Mapping: Contract to entitlements
 If you are currently using Contract you can map to Entitlements via the steps provided below.